 A two pocket homework folder where your child can keep his homework assignments would be helpful.
 On the inside of the folder, label one side "Homework to do" and the other side "Homework Done."
 This folder should travel with your child to each of his classes with his agenda.
 Be sure to help your child make use of the school agenda.
 Help him learn how to plot out long term assignments in order to do a little bit each day to prevent him from becoming overwhelmed the day before a long-term assignment is due.

 Some students may choose to use their Google calendar to help them keep track of due dates.
-The Google calendar is easilty accessable on student chromebooks.
-Furthermore, students can get assistance from one of our technolgoy coaches (Mrs. Garrison or Mrs. Pohan) to learn how to sync their Google calendar with their smartphones.
+The Google calendar is easilty accessable on student chromebooks and can be accessed on any portable device with internet connection.
+Furthermore, students can get assistance from one of our wonderful technolgoy coaches (Mrs. Garrison or Mrs. Pohan) to learn how to sync their Google calendar with their smartphones.

-Students can also join an organizational/study skills group with Mrs. Azzara.
-There are groups for each grade level.
+Students are also encouraged to join our weekly organizational/study skills group with their counselors.
+We have set up groups for each grade level.
 Organization groups meet during Enrichment.

 Designate a Showcase

-Designate a place where your child can up the work his is proud of.
+Designate a place where your child can hang up the work he is proud of.
 This can be a bulletin board in his room or the refrigerator.
 This will give him incentive to keep doing his best.

 Compliment Your Child's Efforts

-Praise, Praise, Praise - even the smallests of efforts.
+Praise, Praise, Praise!!
+Even the smallests of efforts from your child deserve recognition.
 Over time those positively reinforced efforts become good habits!